Members

 Elaine Burns is an Associate Professor of Midwifery and Director of Higher Degree Research and Honours, in the School of Nursing and Midwifery, at the Western Sydney University.
 Elaine is an experienced midwifery clinician, educator and researcher.

-Rocco Cavaleri is the Academic Program Advisor for the Physiotherapy department at Western Sydney University.
+Dr Rocco Cavaleri is a Senior Lecturer in the Physiotherapy department at Western Sydney University.
 He currently leads the Brain Stimulation and Rehabilitation (BrainStAR) lab in the School of Health Sciences.

 Dr Cheema is an Associate Professor of Sport & Exercise Science at Western Sydney University.
 His research to date has demonstrated the effectiveness of exercise training in chronically diseased and at-risk populations, including individuals with end-stage renal disease, breast cancer and type 2 diabetes mellitus.